remibengtpettersen/Programutvikling/README.md

 Created GoL JavaFx project in git repository named "Programutvikling".
 Shared repository with Truls Stendrud - "Stenrud" and Andreas Berg Ophus - "Andoph"

+160212 12:30

+Added packages: controller, model, test, view
+Added classes: MasterController, FrontPageController, GameController, ClassicRule, CustomRule, GameBoard, GameBoardTest Project contains a running verison of GoL, only with gameboard and no functionality other launch.